jz543fm/jz543fm/README.md

-<h2 align="left">Welcome to San Andreas, I'm JC (CJ) from Grove Street and also I am DevOps Engineer, before DevOps I was in Software Devolopment (FullStack) </h2>
+<h2 align="left">Welcome to San Andreas, I'm JC (CJ) from Grove Street and also I am DevOps Engineer, before DevOps I was in Software Development (FullStack) </h2>

 ###